• Skip to main content

 A digital-to-analog converter (DAC, D/A, D2A, or D-to-A) is a circuit designed to convert a digital input signal into an analog output signal.
 The analog-to-digital converter (ADC) works in the opposite way and transforms an analog input signal into a digital output.

-In this article we comprehensively discuss how digital to analog, and analog to digital converter circuits work, using diagrams and formulas.
+In this article I will comprehensively discuss how digital to analog, and analog to digital converter circuits work, using diagrams and formulas.

 In electronics we may find voltages and currents varying continuously with different ranges and magnitudes.